 Sharon has nearly 30 years teaching experience, completing her teacher training in South Africa and then working in the Early Childhood Sector in New Zealand for the past 19 years in centres as well as running GymbaROO, a neurodevelopment programme for children from birth to 5 years.
 Sharon is passionate about supporting children to develop to the best of their genetic potential.
 Through her interest in sensory and perceptual motor development she is passionate about developing body control and coordination as this is fundamental for all intellectual functioning and that insufficient motor development is the root cause of many learning hiccups.
-Outside of work Sharon loves spending time with her husband, three grown up children, family and friends.
+Outside of work Sharon loves spending time with her husband, three grown up children and very cute granddaughter, family and friends.

 "My goal is to support whole child development by providing opportunities for each child to experience success so that they can grow their confidence(emotional intelligence) in order to develop physically, socially, emotionally, and intellectually."